 - An experience that is optimized for watches

 Note: We recommend using Android Studio for Wear OS development, as it provides project setup, library inclusion, and packaging conveniences.
 This training assumes you are using Android Studio.

-The Wearable Support Library, which is part of the Google Repository in the Android SDK, provides classes that help you implement UI patterns and create layouts that work on round and square Android Wear devices.
+The Wearable Support Library, which is in the Google Repository in the Android SDK, provides classes that help you implement UI patterns and create layouts that work on round and square Android Wear devices.